jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 While getting started with Serverless, I found that most examples are in JavaScript.
 However, I prefer the strong-typing and smarter tooling of TypeScript so I made it my mission to write a simple Serverless microservice using Serverless and TypeScript.

 In this article, I'll explain how to scaffold a Serverless Framework service with TypeScript and unit tests (using Mocha).
+In a later article, I'll actually code something useful.

 ## Starting a Serverless TypeScript Project